Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Study Context

 We collaborated with and obtained data from NanoHealth, a social enterprise and former Hult Prize\footnote{The Hult Prize is an annual, year-long competition that crowd-sources ideas from university level students after challenging them to solve a pressing social issue around topics such as food security, water access, energy, and education.} winner based in Hyderabad, India.
 Hyderabad is the capital of the state of Telangana and the fourth largest city in India with a population of 7 million \citep{census:2011}, including more than 1.7 million people living in 1400 urban slums \citep{hyderabad2012slums, telangana2015}.
 NanoHealth operates a diabetes screening and management program in low-income households in urban slums.
 The population they serve comprises individuals in the unorganized sector of the economy working as drivers, daily wage earners, domestic helpers, vendors, and self-employed professionals.
 The average family income of these residents ranges between 15,000 and 30,000 INR per month, which is equivalent to 200-400 USD.
 For reference, the average monthly family income in India is estimated to be 23,000 INR (307 USD) \citep{choudhury_2022}.

 NanoHealth employs a team of CHWs, referred to as \emph{Saathis} (Hindi for companion), who are members of the communities they serve and have received basic training on diabetes care.
-When the data used in this paper were collected (2015-2018), NanoHealth operated in 52 urban slums (and surrounding communities) and had an average of 30 active CHWs per day.
+When the data used in this paper were collected (2015-2018), NanoHealth operated in 52 urban slums (and surrounding communities) and had an average of 30 active CHWs per day providing screening visits to new patients and monthly follow-up visits to those enrolled in their treatment plan.
 CHWs were assigned densely populated catchment areas with a population of approximately 5,000, which can be easily covered on foot to conduct both screening and management visits.
 Each CHW conducted an average of 144 visits per month ($\approx$5 per day) and was equipped with a ``Doc-in-the-Bag” kit that included a weighing scale, measuring tape, blood glucose monitor, and blood pressure/heart rate cuffs.
 A mobile tablet was used to record patients’ responses to a questionnaire about lifestyle, demographics, symptoms of common ailments, and to record certain anthropomorphic measurements and vitals \citep{deo2021community}.
 Screening visits were provided to identify patients with diabetes who were undiagnosed, while management visits were provided to patients who were screened, identified as high risk based on the anthropometric measurements collected, and decided to enroll in NanoHealth's treatment program \citep{boutilier2021risk}

-\section{Patient model}
+\section{Patient Model}

 In this section, we describe the model of prospective and current patients' decisions to enroll or remain enrolled in the CHW-based intervention.
 We assume that each patient makes these decisions based on the perceived utility (reduction in FBG) and disutility (adverse factors such as social stigma and cognitive burden weighted by their perceived importance) of staying enrolled.